 Whittington started his career in the Washington, DC office of Congressman George E. Brown, Jr. and has worked for the National Archives and Records Administration, the Environmental Protection Agency, United States Forest Service, National Park Service, and the BLM.
 His education includes an MA from the University of Virginia, a BA from the University of North Texas, and continuous professional coursework.
-He lives in Medford, OR with an incredibly patient wife, a bassoon-playing daughter, and an obnoxious boxer.
+He lives in Medford, OR with an incredibly patient wife, a bassoon-playing daughter, an annoying cat, and two rambunctious rescued pups.
 Occasionally, a college-going daughter will make an appearance.

 Jim has an agile mind and possesses an uncanny way of discerning the important elements of an emergent issue; and in emergency services, he is a quick study of organizational responses and adapting actions to sudden needs.
 Jim is also kindly and good humored, which are attributes helpful with faculty and students, everywhere, and of any age.

 Jim is able and willing to stretch his limits and go outside his comfort zone if he determines that it is going to help the situation or project be successful.
 He is able to rapidly determine priorities and direction.
 Jim has a deliberative and confident delivery, a great vocabulary, and an innate ability to effectively facilitate open dialog and discussion.
 Most importantly, Jim is confident and comfortable, with a great sense of humor.
 However, he is not full of himself, which goes a long way in a classroom or instructional setting.